raguay/Notes-fman/README.md

 Otherwise, it will use the fman's built-in `open_with_editor`  command to edit the file with a system defined program.

+There are also some commands:

+Go To Note Dir:   This command will allow you to go to one of the note directories.
+Remove Note:      This command allows you to remove a note file in the current directory.

 ### Features

  - Attach notes to files and directories.
+ - Go to the note directories
+ - Remove a note file for a file or directory.